Main Content

 The commissions on real estate transactions are as follows:

-Unimproved property: 10% of the sales price
+Unimproved property: 10% of the sale price

-Improved property: 6% of the sales price
+Improved property: 6% of the sale price

-Business: 10 % of the sales price.
+Business: 10 % of the sale price

 Legal Fees